pichongol/fifa-api/README.md

 Login
 -----

-Optional parameters:
+Login parameters:

+- email: [string] email used for logging into the FIFA 19 WebApp
+- password: [string] password used for logging into the FIFA 19 WebApp
+- platform: [string] pc/ps4/ps4/xbox/xbox360
 - code: [string] email/sms code for two-step verification (make sure to use string if your code starts with 0).
-- platform: [pc/ps3/ps4/xbox/xbox360].
-- emualte: [and/ios] currently DISABLED.
+- emulate: [string] currently DISABLED.
-- cookies: [filename] path to cookies file, if not provided it'll be created in a 'cookies' directory.
+- cookies: [string] path to cookies file, if not provided it'll be created in your temp system directory.

 ```php
 use FUTApi\Core;